 Settings files are organized on the basis of file names assigned by the user.
 A settings file contains data pertaining to the following types of relay settings:

-- · Device definition
+- Device definition

 - Product setup

+- System setup

 - FlexLogic

+- Grouped elements

 - Control elements

-- · Inputs/outputs
+- Inputs/outputs

 - Testing

 Factory default values are supplied and can be restored after any changes.